-You have a propensity to prepare and save for a rainy day.
-Since the day may come when the reserves may be required, it is not a bad idea to be ready for the worst.
-Will you, however, allow me to warn you to balance enjoying life with being ready to care for yourself?
-When you have finally gathered the necessities, it is time to stop worrying about what lies ahead and what could happen to you.
-Because no matter how well you prepare, the weather may and probably will take a turn you did not expect.
+You have a propensity to prepare and save for a rainy day since the day may come when reserves may be required.
+It is not a bad idea to be ready for the worst.
+Will you, however, allow me to warn you to balance enjoying life with making preparations for the future?
+When you have finally gathered the necessities, it is time to stop worrying about what lies ahead and what could happen to you as no matter how well you prepare, the weather probably will take a turn you did not expect.
 After that, who can you trust?
 Nobody needs to be your reliance since everyone is busy with their own concerns.
-In an emergency, it will be every man for himself with most people.
-Shouldn't you stress, worry, and concern yourself because you will ultimately have to rely only on yourself?
+In an emergency, it will be every man for himself.
+Therefore, shouldn't you stress and worry because you will ultimately have to rely only upon yourself?
 One day you may have to depend upon God to provide for you.
 Yet you dismiss, "Do you expect me to believe that manna is going to rain down from Heaven to feed me?"
 Yes, I am stating just that.
-You see, even though believers are instructed to accept the Bible literally, a large portion of it is made up of tales and parables.
-Indeed, the Bible is a historical record because historians of the time attested to the fact that Jesus was a genuine person who lived on earth, just like you and I. However, it is a text that provides both history and teachings.
+You see, even though believers are instructed to accept the Bible literally, a large portion of it is made up tales and parables.Indeed, the Bible is a historical record because historians of the time attested to the fact that Jesus was a genuine person who walked the earth just like you and I. However, it is also a text that provides teachings.

 The Israelites' desert wanderings are described in the Bible as one of its teachings.
 For their sustenance, God sent manna from heaven.
-Regardless of your opinion of the verifiability of this manna, the principle and lesson it teaches is applicable today.
+Regardless of your opinion of the verifiability of this manna, the lesson it teaches is applicable today.
 You should be able to tell what this narrative is trying to teach you: you will be blessed when you are in need.
-But because God is not a wish dispensary, there are occasions when prayers go unanswered.
+But because God is not a wish dispensary, there are occasions when prayers will go unanswered.
 God's dispensary is karmic.
 It distributes whatever is coming to you, but it may not give what you want and ask for.

 You cannot keep karma from accumulating, that is part of life.
 As long as you are in a body, karma will be nipping at your heels.
 Simply become more self-aware.
 Examine your deeds and motives.
 When you find a crack in your foundation, seek to repair it.
 If you pretend it is not there, karma will make note of it for later.
-I have simplified these concepts of spiritual laws so you can easily conceptualize them because simple is good.
+I have simplified these concepts of spiritual laws so you can conceptualize them because simple is good.
 Simple is me.
 The truth is always simple, and I have always loved telling the truth.

 With Love,